General Policies and Procedures

 - Cardholders will be linked to their department by their default account code.

-- Department liaison may be a liaison for him/herself, but all card transactions must be approved by a supervisor.
+- Department Liaison may be a liaison for him/herself, but all card transactions must be approved by the department head.

-- Bank of America is paid once a month from a prepaid expense account.
+- Bank of America is paid once a month.

-- Departments are responsible for assuring the accuracy of credit card charges.
+- Departments (cardholder, liaison and department head) are responsible for assuring the accuracy of credit card charges.

 Roles and Responsibilities